zorp-corp/sword/docs/stack.md

 forwarding pointer.
 When a cell is copied from one stack frame to another, its head is replaced with a forwarding pointer.

+The tag for a forwarding pointer is 111.

 ## Memory Layout

 Computation proceeds in a memory arena, using two stacks growing towards each other from opposite ends.